omg1978/SPFxAva/ava-properties/README.md

   }
 ```

-3) Add a new group with properties
+3) Add a new group "Group 2" with properties (test1, test2 and test3)

 ```bash
 //OMG - add new group and properties